Home Home Sellers The Costly Mistake Sellers Make Pricing Houses in Cupertino CA

 Search Cupertino Homes →

-Overpricing your home in today’s market does not just delay a sale.
+Overpricing a home in today’s market does not just delay a sale.
 It can cancel your move entirely.
-When buyers in Cupertino have more choices than they did a few years ago, an inflated listing price does not create negotiating room.
+When buyers evaluating houses in Cupertino CA have more inventory to choose from than they did two or three years ago, an inflated listing price does not create negotiating room.
 It creates silence.
-No showings.
-No offers.
-And a seller stuck in a house they needed to leave.
-Pricing accurately from the start is the single most controllable factor in whether your move happens at all.
+No showings, no offers, and a seller stuck in a home they needed to leave.
+Accurate pricing from the start is the single most controllable factor in whether your move actually happens.

 A few years ago, buyers were scrambling.
-Inventory was thin, competition was fierce, and offers flew in over asking price almost automatically.
+Inventory was thin, competition was fierce, and offers came in over asking price almost automatically.
 That environment rewarded sellers who pushed their numbers high.

 That environment is gone.